Premium: Hike and Explore the Trails of Cappadocia

 Touch down in Turkey

 Hoşgeldiniz – welcome to Turkey!
-Your host will meet you at Kayseri Airport and transfer you to your hotel in Urgup, a charming town set among the otherworldly landscapes of Cappadocia.
+Your host will meet you at Kayseri Airport and transfer you to your Standout Stay in Urgup, a charming town set among the otherworldly landscapes of Cappadocia.
 Compared to nearby Goreme, Urgup offers a quieter, more authentic atmosphere, known for its boutique feel, traditional architecture, and strong local character.
-For the next four nights, you’ll stay in a boutique cave hotel, thoughtfully converted from historic stone dwellings and offering a comfortable and characterful retreat.
+For the next four nights, you’ll stay in a cave hotel, thoughtfully converted from historic stone dwellings and offering a comfortable and characterful retreat.
 Depending on your arrival time, enjoy some free time to explore Urgup’s atmospheric streets, dotted with wine houses, artisan shops, and local cafes.
 As the day winds down, take in panoramic views of Cappadocia’s surreal views from your hotel terrace before gathering with your fellow travelers for a welcome drink and dinner.

 Day 2